hexalang/Hexa/docs/reference.md

 // Essentially same as `x = value ?? throw Error("value is null")`

-// Those cases are not special operators, just `!` and then `.field` x = value!.field // Force unwrap and then access the field -> exception if value is null
+// Those cases are not special operators, just `!` and then `.field` x = value!.field // Force unwrap and then access the field -> exception if value is null (`value!.field` would throw anyway due to immediate null-dereference)

 // `value?` is an optional chaining operator that can only be used in a combination with some other operators value?.field // Optional chaining -> null if value is null